Roof Ventilation Tiles - The Ultimate Buyers Guide

-Imagine it’s a night in early December.
-It’s a cold, wet Winter night.
+It’s a night in early December — a cold, wet Winter night.

-As you reach out and drag the box towards you, the cardboard feels different.
-When you pull it further into the light, you realise it’s wet.
+But as you reach out and drag the box towards you, the cardboard feels different.

-You look up and see little beads of water on the inside of the roof.
+When you quickly look up, you can see little beads of water forming on the inside of the roof.

 A wave of panic washes over you.
 What else is getting wet in here?

 Family photo albums?
 Antique furniture?
 Clothes you planned to sell to make some extra cash?

 The fear of damp sets in — a logical fear.

 Damp can cause all sorts of problems from rot to black spot mould.